 They never are!
 He was just trying to get out of buying a stand!
 Next, I discover his solution: our umbrella stand.
 He's swiped our umbrella stand to use for a tree brace.
 Pas vrai!

-If it weren't so amusing, to see that tree stuffed, de guingois, into the umbrella stand like a wet parapluie, I'd scream!
+If it weren't so amusing—to see that tree stuffed, de guingois, into the umbrella stand like a wet parapluie—I'd scream!
 But I am learning to laugh at these peculiarities.
 Take, for example, our bathroom light fixture, the one just above the mirror.
 When the screw fell out, we might have replaced it.
-Instead, a box of aspirin was set between the light and the mirror (now, when the box of asprin pops out, all we have to do is pick it up off the floor (easier to see than a small screw) and stick it back in its place).
+Instead, a box of aspirin was set between the light and the mirror (now, when the box of aspirin pops out, all we have to do is pick it up off the floor (easier to see than a small screw) and stick it back in its place).
 Ta-da!

-Chez nous, it's always a balancing act... a regular circus we are!
+Chez nous, it is always a balancing act... a regular circus we are!
 From time to time, I find myself lamenting, "Why... why can't we just be normal?"
-Why do I have to lean to the side in order to see our tree as it "should" be?
-Why can't we have a tree stand like other normal French families?
+Why do I have to lean to the side in order to see our Christmas tree as it should be?
+Why can't our tree stand be normal looking, like the tree stands of other French families?
 Why do we have to treat our pine as a parasol?
-Still grumbling about my husband's eccentricities, I gather the fresh laundry which I have strewn around the house on every free hook, chair back, or table (any freestanding structure will do).
+Still grumbling about my husband's eccentricities, I gather the fresh laundry which I have strewn around the house on every free hook or chair back or table (any freestanding structure will do).
 Other housewives may have hung out their clothes on the line to dry today, but I don't trust the northern wind: sacré Mistral!

-Collecting some dry underwear from the fire-stoker rack beside the cheminée,* and reaching for some chaussettes sèches*—slung over the candelabra, I notice the look on my husband's face... but I am quick to put him back in his place; after all, HE is the oddball!
+Collecting some dry underwear from the fire-stoker rack beside the cheminée, and reaching for some chaussettes sèches (slung over the candelabra), I notice the look on my husband's face... but I am quick to put him back in his place; after all, it is HE who is the oddball!